gcharest/oss-presentations/using/using.md

 Software licences give you certain rights and conditions

 ---
-Microsoft did a 180 degree

 ## Open Source Software

 >Software available under an open source licence.

-For the purpose of the Government of Canada, we consider the Open Source Initiative's [definition](https://opensource.org/docs/definition.php) of open source as an industry standard.
+For the purpose of the Government of Canada, we consider the Open Source Initiative's [definition](https://opensource.org/docs/definition.php) the current standard.

 ------